 About the Principal Investigator.....

-Prasad Tammineni, Ph.D. is an Assistant Professor in the Department of Animal Biology at the University of Hyderabad (UoH).
-During his PhD, at University of Hyderabad, Dr. Tammineni was supported by CSIR fellowship to understand the mechanistic details of STAT3 transport to mitochondria and its non-canonical functions in redox homeostasis.
-He then moved to Rutgers University (USA) to conduct postdoctoral research on endo-lysosomal trafficking and autophagy regulation in Alzheimer's Disease, using transgenic mouse models and state-of-the art imaging modules.
-Dr. Tammineni then moved to MIT (USA), as a Picower Research Fellow, to investigate the mechanisms of synaptic plasticity in neurodevelopmental and neuropsychiatric disorders.
-Dr. Tammineni now runs a Molecular Neurosciences lab at UoH.
-Overarching goal of his research group is to understand the molecular mechanisms of membrane trafficking and how organelle/protein quality control is regulated in neuronal health and disease.
+Prasad Tammineni, Ph.D. is an Assistant Professor in the Department of Animal Biology at the University of Hyderabad.
+He completed his Ph.D. at the University of Hyderabad, supported by a CSIR fellowship, where he investigated the mechanistic details of STAT3 transport to mitochondria and its non-canonical roles in redox homeostasis.
+He then moved to Rutgers University (USA) for postdoctoral research, studying endo-lysosomal trafficking and autophagy regulation in Alzheimer’s disease using transgenic mouse models and advanced imaging techniques.
+Following this, he joined MIT (USA) as a Picower Research Fellow, where he explored mechanisms of synaptic plasticity in neurodevelopmental and neuropsychiatric disorders.

 Education/Training

-• Picower Research Fellow – MIT, USA
+Picower Research Fellow – MIT, USA

-• Postdoctoral Research Associate – Rutgers University, USA
+Postdoctoral Research Associate – Rutgers University, USA

-• PhD – University of Hyderabad
+PhD – University of Hyderabad

-• MS – S.V.
+MS – S.V.
 University, Tirupathi

 Postdoctoral Awards

-• JPB Foundation-MIT Fellowship – MIT- JPB Foundation (2018)
+JPB Foundation-MIT Fellowship – MIT- JPB Foundation (2018)

-• Outstanding Postdoctoral Research Award – Rutgers University, USA (2018)
+Outstanding Postdoctoral Research Award – Rutgers University, USA (2018)

 Doctoral Awards

-• K. V. Rao Young Scientist Award (2013)
+K. V. Rao Young Scientist Award (2013)

-• CSIR Fellowship (2009-2014)
+CSIR Fellowship (2009-2014)

 The Team